+SOUTH AMERICA

-Art PAINTING-CONTRAST Humanities (Geography) SOUTH AMERICA -Study the art work of Oenone Hammersley and identify the characteristics of her work (===8:===,, -Defining rainforests and locate them on a world map- the Amazon -Identifying the equator and Tropics of Cancer and Capricorn -Know how to use light and dark to create a contrast -Using maps to identify continents and countries where the Amazon is located -Understand the term 'contrast' and use it with colour -Learning that the hot, humid climate of rainforests make them perfect for plant -strengthen the main subject and bring it into focus growth -Understand the terms 'proportion and scale' and use them to create a main subject within a setting -Identifying the 4 main layers of vegetation in a tropical rainforest: emergent layer, canopy, under storey and forest floor -Create a painting in the style of Oenone Hammersley -Defining 'climate' and discussing the local climate, including changes in seasons -Use charts and graphs to explore the climate of tropical rainforests, including heat and rainfall -Exploring the part the rainforests play in the water cycle (briefly Y5 topic) -Exploring the way of life of the Yanomami tribe, including housing, clothing, hunting, traditions, etc. -Comparing the lives of indigenous rainforest tribes with life in modern society -Exploring some of the reasons for deforestation
+- -Defining rainforests and locate them on a world map- the Amazon - -Identifying the equator and Tropics of Cancer and Capricorn - -Using maps to identify continents and countries where the Amazon is located - -Learning that the hot, humid climate of rainforests make them perfect for plant growth - -Identifying the 4 main layers of vegetation in a tropical rainforest: emergent layer, canopy, under storey and forest floor - -Defining 'climate' and discussing the local climate, including changes in seasons - -Use charts and graphs to explore the climate of tropical rainforests, including heat and rainfall - -Exploring the part the rainforests play in the water cycle (briefly Y5 topic) - -Exploring the way of life of the Yanomami tribe, including housing, clothing, hunting, traditions, etc. - -Comparing the lives of indigenous rainforest tribes with life in modern society - -Exploring some of the reasons for deforestation

--Investigating the impact of deforestation on plants, animals and humans in the rainforest and around the world -Identifying ways we can help save the rainforests Relationships and Health HEALTHY LIFESTYLES healthy Eating Health and Prevention Physical Health and Fitness Children will learn: •about what food is healthy and to recognise opportunities to make their own choices about food, what might influence their choices and the benefits of eating a balanced diet •about what good physical health means and how to recognise early signs of physical illness •how medicines, when used responsibly, contribute to health; that some diseases can be prevented by vaccinations and immunisations; how allergies can be managedsg Children should: •be able to design a series of healthy menus and compare these with each other and the food offered in school •be able to name some of the early signs of physical illnesssg •have some basic knowledge about immunisations and allergiessg •know how and when to seek support, including which adults to speak to in and outside of school, if they are worried about their healthsg Forest School Gather nettles, learn uses for humans and non-humans.
+Investigating the impact of deforestation on plants, animals and humans in the rainforest and around the world

+-Identifying ways we can help save the rainforests

+Relationships and Health Chatsworth Health and Wellbeing: Healthy Eating HEALTHY LIFESTYLES healthy Eating Health and Prevention Physical Health and Fitness Children will learn: •about what food is healthy and to recognise opportunities to make their own choices about food, what might influence their choices and the benefits of eating a balanced diet •about what good physical health means and how to recognise early signs of physical illness •how medicines, when used responsibly, contribute to health; that some diseases can be prevented by vaccinations and immunisations; how allergies can be managed Children should: •be able to design a series of healthy menus and compare these with each other and the food offered in school •be able to name some of the early signs of physical illness •have some basic knowledge about immunisations and allergies •know how and when to seek support, including which adults to speak to in and outside of school, if they are worried about their health Forest School Gather nettles, learn uses for humans and non-humans.
 Observe flowering of small and large plants in spring.
 Relate to pollination. 'ice windows' plant sculptures at imbolc.
 Eggs made in ground art.
 Food web game including spider/crustacean/insect categories.
-Design and technology / Woodwork Wood work projects connected to Main lesson themes in addition to projects derived from pupil interests Science -Use classification keys to group living things in a variety of ways. -Put vertebrate and invertebrate animals into groups (inc snails, slugs, spiders, worms and insects). -Recognise that environments can change and the impact this can have on living things and habitats.
+Design and technology / Woodwork Wood work projects connected to Main lesson themes in addition to projects derived from pupil interests Science BIOLOGY - LIVING THINGS AND THEIR HABITATS -Use classification keys to group living things in a variety of ways. -Put vertebrate and invertebrate animals into groups (inc snails, slugs, spiders, worms and insects). -Recognise that environments can change and the impact this can have on living things and habitats.
 Religious Studies CHRISTIANITY (COMMUNITY) -Find out about the range of church buildings in Merton, and the development of the denominations they represent. -Find out and debate the purposes and functions of key artefacts, places, symbols and symbolic language associated with Christianity PE ATHLETICS -Can apply variety of speeds for different running lengths and review own performance. -Can perform different types of jumps with standing and running take off to land with balance and control. -Can send different objects correctly to gain distance, accuracy and improve performance, taking measurements and recording.
 SPORTSMANSHIP & INVASION